OtunSam47/alx-low_level_programming/0x09-static_libraries/README.md

-This README.md file is for static libraries.
+This is a README.md file for static libraries.